sands-lab/slower/README.md

 * during evaluation, how should the server behave?
 Should we have multiple server trainers, or should one server trainer be spanned?
 Or should we allow the client to customize this?

+**NOTE**: currently, the client is expected to send to the server bytes.
+Of course, in future we want to change this and let the client to send to the server a numpy array and let the framework serialize the data.
+However, for now I want to have control over the serialization in the client code, so that we can experiment with different serialization approaches.

 ## How to use the framework?

 In the `usage` folder you will find mini-projects that demonstrate in a very simplified way how to use the framework.